Setting up payroll correctly in any business once you have employees, particularly if you are a small business owner, will be a key priority.

 Four payroll points to get right

-In order for your payroll to run smoothly, it is important that you are aware of the rules and regulations laid down by HMRC, otherwise you risk being fined – not to mention having unhappy employees if they’re not being paid correctly.
+In order for your payroll to run smoothly, it’s important that you’re aware of the rules and regulations laid down by HMRC, otherwise you risk being fined – not to mention having unhappy employees if they’re not being paid correctly.

 1. Minimum wages

-Now, the National Minimum Wage applies to people who are between school-leaving age and under the age of 25.
+And from that point, the National Minimum Wage will apply to people who are between school-leaving age and under the age of 23.

 2. Employee status